South Korean President Moon Jae-in (left) and North Korean leader Kim Jong-un at the third inter-Korean summit in September 2018. (Joint Press Corps)

 But, the official said the ministry would push ahead with the change, highlighting the “two-way street in economic activity” needed for both Koreas.
 The existing law deals with only the South engaging in business operations in the North, and not vice versa.

-The planned revision would lay a legal framework for stronger inter-Korean exchange to come, the ministry official explained.
+The revision would lay a legal framework for stronger inter-Korean exchange to come, the ministry official explained.

 Experts said Seoul should not derail international efforts at sanctions enforcement on Pyongyang or allow the sanctions to serve as an excuse for the continued status quo.